boudra/whistle/docs/javascript.md

 Lifecycle hooks are a way get notified when elements are created or deleted, this way you can attach events or do anything you would normally do in a client side framework.

-Call `addHook()` with the ID of the element as a first argument and an object with the desired callbacks as a second argument:
+If you had a view like this one:

 ```elixir
 # view
 Html.button([id: "button"], "click me!")
 ```

+Call `addHook()` with the ID of the element as a first argument and an object with the desired callbacks as a second argument:

 ```js
 const socket = Whistle.open("ws://localhost:4000/socket");